Chester Alamo-Costello: Teaching

 Alamo-Costello has taught in the Art and Design Department of the University of St. Francis (USF) in Joliet, Illinois since 1999, and served as chair of the department from 2001 to 2009.
+He built up USF's initially limited program, expanding facilities, hiring faculty, and increasing course offerings.
+He directed USF's Moser Performing Arts Center (MPAC) Gallery from 2009 to 2011 and 1999 to 2004, bringing in several international shows.
+Alamo-Costello is also the director of the Sichuan University of Science & Engineering (SUSE)/USF International Program in Zigong, China.
+Beginning in 2019, he taught at SUSE virtually; since 2023, he has taught and lived in China for part of the year in addition to teaching at USF.

-He directed USF's Moser Performing Arts Center (MPAC) Gallery from 2009 to 2011 and from 1999 to 2004 and brought in several international shows.
-Alamo-Costello was hired by USF to build up an extremely limited—in scope and faculty—art and design program; he expanded facilities, hired faculty, created course curricula, and increased course offerings and student majors many times over in his time there.
-Prior to arriving at USF, Alamo-Costello taught photography at Columbia College Chicago (1995–2001); he also lectured at the Museum of Contemporary Photography in Chicago, and was an instructor at John Herron School of Art.
+Prior to arriving at USF, he taught photography at Columbia College Chicago (1995–2001), lectured at the Museum of Contemporary Photography in Chicago, and was an instructor at John Herron School of Art.